15VIKRANT/ShopnStop/README.md

 ## 🚀 Features
 - Login and Signup User Account
 - JWT (Json Web Token) Authentication and BcryptJS Password Hashing
-- Product Filters Based on Price, Category, Size, Color and Gender
+- Product Filters Based on Price, Category
 - Product Sorting Based on Price, Rating and Name
 - Product Filtering and Sorting works together
 - My Orders Section for details of all ordered item